crazychenz/vinnie.work/website/static/misc/android-notes/5-sniffing-app-net-traffic.md

 sudo ip netns exec ns0 curl -k https://wikipedia.org
 ```

-You should immediately see a DNS request in the `tcpdump` window and a new flow pop up in the `mitmproxy` window.
+You should immediately see everything in the `tcpdump` window (including a DNS request) and in the `mitmproxy` window a new flow pop up.
 At this point, I recommend stopping the `tcpdump` so we can test our SSLKEYLOGFILE with the PCAP.
 The easiest (albiet manual) way to decrypt the PCAP is via Wireshark.
-Open Wireshark and open the `capture.pcap`.

 <!-- TODO: Do we need to stop tcpdump to open the PCAP? -->

-From inside Wireshark:
+To decrypt with Wireshark:

+1. Open Wireshark
+2. Open the `capture.pcap`.
-1. Open Edit Menu
+3. Open Edit Menu
-2. Select Preferences
+4. Select Preferences
-3. Expand Protocols in left sidebar
+5. Expand Protocols in left sidebar
-4. Select TLS
+6. Select TLS
-5. Populate "(Pre)-Master-Secret log filename" with whatever the value of $SSLKEYLOGFILE is.
+7. Populate "(Pre)-Master-Secret log filename" with whatever the value of $SSLKEYLOGFILE is.

 Once you click Apply and OK in the bottom right of the configuration dialog, you should see the TLS entries in the PCAP become HTTP* entries.
 On closer inspection, the packets are still TLS, but they now have decrypted HTTP data within the TLS packets.
 You can Follow the stream to see the whole request and response bodies.